rainbowjoy1/IntroPython/README.md

 I completed this project alone right after learning to code for the first time.

-The Final Exam is the code that Annaya and I completed and the parameters are outlined in the notebook.
+The Final Exam is the code that [@Annayathamma](https://github.com/Annayathamma) and I completed and the parameters are outlined in the notebook.